typeflows/typeflows/jvm/gradle/README.md

 1. Navigate to the gradle directory: `cd jvm/gradle`
 2. Run the export: `./gradlew typeflowsExport`
-3. Check the generated `.github/` folder in the gradle directory
+3. Check the generated `.github/` folder in the gradle directory.